nickpinecone/frontend-lab/sign-up-form/README.md

 # sign-up-form
-Have you ever wanted to sign up to an imaginary service, well now you can
+Have you ever wanted to sign up for an imaginary service, well now you can

 [Live Demo](https://threedotsellipsis.github.io/sign-up-form/)